rrainey/ecgkit/README.md

 Riley Rainey, 2016

 With an Arduino and inexepensive off-the-shelf shield, you can turn your Android device into an experimental ECG (EKG).
-Use this Android application, accompanying Arduino sketch, and Node.JS server code to collect and plot ECG data on your device and (soon) a server.
+Use this Android application, accompanying Arduino sketch, and Node.JS server code to collect and plot ECG data on your device and a server.

 **The Architecture**
 The Olimex ECG Shield is precalibrated to sense a heartbeat using standard electrodes.
 That input is fed into an Arduino A/D channel.
 A small Arduino sketch collects data and passes those via Bluetooth to your Android device for plotting.
 The Android application has the capability to upload the sampled data via an HTTPS RESTful API.
 Data on the server is stored in a Mongo database.